craft-code-club/Algorithms-Playground/readme.md

-# Python AlgoPlayground: Your Algorithm Practice Hub
+# AlgoPlayground: Your Algorithm Practice Hub

 `This is a leetcode complement, for the problems that are not in leetcode.`